 It's no secret that being an athlete these days is like a full-time job.

-It’s no secret that being an athlete these days is like a full-time job.
 Club and travel teams have invaded the youth and high school sports scene.
-As soon as athletes finish up one season, it’s on to the next with little break in between.
+As soon as athletes finish up one season, it's on to the next with little break in between.
 Even after the school year is done, high schoolers and youth alike have replaced downtime at home with time in the weight room, on the diamond or on basketball and volleyball courts.

 Look no further than Augusta for the perfect example of this.
 By the time school lets out, youth baseball and softball already have been well underway, as are seasons for the Butler County Cubs and several other area traveling baseball and softball teams.
 Augusta High School volleyball coach Rich Bishop has tried to start club volleyball teams.
 There are football and basketball camps to attend, tournaments on the weekends and good old-fashioned practices throughout the week.